 Remove the Old Aerator

 Close the stopper on the sink basin.
 Fold up a hand towel and place this in the sink, as well.
 The towel will help catch any dropped parts.
 Turn off the faucet collar containing the aerator.
 Turn the collar counter-clockwise with your fingers.
 If you cannot get a good enough grip on the collar, wet a washcloth and hold this over the collar as you turn.
-The damp washcloth will provide more friction than will a dry one.
+The damp washcloth will provide more friction than a dry one will.

 Install the Aerator